The Cost of Procrastinating on Buying Life Insurance

 MyChoice serves as an independent intermediary between you, financial institutions and licensed professionals without any additional charge to our users.
 In the interest of transparency, we disclose that we partner with some of the providers we write about – we also list many financial services without any financial gain.
 MyChoice does not operate a financial institution or brokerage and to ensure accuracy, our content is reviewed by licensed professionals.
 Our unique position means that we hold no recurring stake in your policy, ensuring our mission to help Canadians make better financial decisions is free of bias or discrimination.

-The Cost of Procrastinating on Buying Life Insurance at a Glance
+The Cost of Delaying Buying Life Insurance at a Glance

 • Purchasing coverage early will lock in lower premiums and more favourable policy terms.
 Delaying this decision can result in considerably higher costs and limited choices later in life.

-• Most Canadians procrastinate in buying life policies due to misconceptions about affordability and the myth that it is unnecessary until later years.
+• Many Canadians delay buying life insurance due to misconceptions about affordability and the belief that coverage isn’t necessary until later in life.

 Why People Procrastinate Buying Life Insurance